Who has authority to sign?

 What constitutes a contract?

-The term "contracts" includes a wide range of things.
+The term "contract" includes a wide range of things.
 It encompasses documents that are called something else, like agreements, memoranda of understanding, licenses, leases, rentals, sales of used property, purchases, intergovernmental agreements, grants, educational services agreements, and donations.
 It also includes proposals the District submits to get contracts.

 The key to whether something is a "contract" requiring Legal's signature depends in part on what the document commits the District to do, not on what the document is called.
 A document may look like it doesn't commit the District to do anything; but, for instance, if it requires the District to hold the other party harmless against certain claims, or limits the other party's damages, that is a legal commitment.